amanshivhare/Event-Registration-System/README.md

 ## 7. Additional Notes

 * Ensure **ports are free** (default 8081).
 Change `server.port` in `application.properties` if needed.
+* If changed then make sure to update that new port to every curl command/request that you hit.
 * All APIs are **secured using JWT**, except authentication endpoints (`/auth/register`, `/auth/login`).
 * Use **Postman or Swagger** for testing APIs.